Rootclaim vaccine debate between Steve Kirsch and Saar Wilf (part 6) - sars2.net

 Kirsch posted the plot below and wrote: "Every time you compare the two cohorts, the more vaccinated cohort will have mortality even though they tracked at the start.
 This is NOT NORMAL.
 If they track at the start, they should continue to track.
 If the shots worked, the more vaxxed cohort would exhibit LOWER mortality, not higher mortality." [https://kirschsubstack.com/p/japan-cmrr-data-website-shows-clear]

-By "mortality", Kirsch meant the cumulative number of deaths multiplied by a constant factor, which he chose so that his two lines were roughly aligned at the start of the x-axis.
+By "mortality", Kirsch meant the cumulative number of deaths multiplied by a constant factor, where he chose the constant factor so that his two lines were roughly aligned at the start of the x-axis.
 But if by mortality you mean ASMR instead, then the 4-dose cohort has lower mortality than the 3-dose cohort even at the end of the x-axis.

 At the start of the x-axis, people with 4 doses have reduced mortality because of the healthy vaccinee effect, and people with 3 doses have elevated mortality because of the straggler effect.
 But over time the ASMR of the two cohorts converges.